The State of Open Source Security 2020

-For a second year, we analyzed the security of the ten most popular official container images.
-What we found were results that were very similar to what we saw in last year’s research.
+The results are very similar to what we saw in last year’s research.
 Official images contain a significant number of known vulnerabilities.
 One particularly worrying example is the Node image that has 642 vulnerabilities, up from 580 last year—a nearly 11% growth year over year in vulnerabilities in one image alone.
 While that is an extreme example, other official images also contained significant vulnerabilities as well.

 The Postgres, MySQL, and nginx images each contain more than 60 known vulnerabilities.
 The concerning part is that based on web content, there seems to be a misconception among some developers that if it is an official container image, it is inherently secure.
 This simply isn’t the case at all.

 Using an official image is not a replacement for maintaining proper container security hygiene.
 Developers and organizations should certainly do the work to identify vulnerabilities within container images, as well as mitigate or remediate the container security vulnerabilities found.
 Many of these container images contain libraries that aren’t even always required to support the software they’re intended to host.
 A good container security practice is to use the leanest container image possible, with as few libraries as possible.
 In some cases, we see that using an alternative slim image can reduce the number of container security vulnerabilities by as much as 95%!

 Vulnerability remediation, expectations versus reality